I have a theory. It’s based on my child development work.

 Here is one example.
 In a well-reviewed book on diet that I read, the author gives the reader “levels.”
 To get on her approach to diet, there is a beginner, intermediate, and advanced level.
 If you only eat x foods, you’re a beginner.
 If you wholesale buy into her whole approach, drinking even the exotic juices, etc., you are “advanced.”
 And, well.
 Who doesn’t want to be “advanced”?

 I watched the same thing with my son’s martial arts.
 They kept hanging a black belt over the children.
 “A black belt is a white belt that never gave up.”
 My son repeated this, with stars in his eyes.
 Then they would test the kids for a belt, and test them on things that were never taught.
 It was so disorganized, and I don’t think it was all just an accident.
 They dangled this carrot on a stick, constantly, to children.
+And something was always going wrong, he was always just a little bit off, and couldn’t get that next belt.
 By inherent nature, I find this corrupt and manipulative.
 While I would love to let my child do something like martial arts, I cannot let him participate in this manipulative system of belts.

 How many cults do this to people?
 I understand Scientology, for instance, keeps telling you you will achieve some great level of Scientology if you just take x courses.
 You take x courses, and they make up yet more classes.
 This is an obvious case.
 Some of my previous examples aren’t so obvious…yet it’s the same thing.